 My Sago Palm is Turning Yellow

-If it is the older sago leaves turning yellow, the plant is likely suffering from a nitrogen deficiency.
+If the older sago leaves are turning yellow, the plant is likely suffering from a nitrogen deficiency.
 With a potassium deficiency, the older fronds also turn yellow, including the midrib.
 If the leaf develops yellow bands but the central leaf remains green, your plant may have a magnesium deficiency.

 These yellow sago palm fronds will never recover their green color.
 However, if you begin using a general fertilizer in appropriate amounts, the new growth coming in will be green once again.
-You might try a fertilizer especially for palms that contains three times as much nitrogen and potassium as phosphorus.
-If you apply this preventatively, you may never have to say “My sago palm is turning yellow.”
+You might try a fertilizer especially for palms, applied preventively, that contains three times as much nitrogen and potassium as phosphorus.

 Sago Palm with Yellow Fronds – Other Causes